MaxSkippGriff/maxskippgriff/README.md

 - 👯  I’m looking to collaborate on anything which interests or excites me

-- :cop: In my previous job, I was an investigator for the police watchdog, the IOPC
+- :cop: In my previous job, I worked as an investigator for the police watchdog, the IOPC

 - ⚡ When I'm not programming, I love running, writing, speaking different languages (badly), and spending time with friends and family